neural-data-science/NESC_3505/syllabus_5001.md

 ## Hard Skills
 - Extract meaning from data, but also articulate the limitations of the conclusions you can draw from it
 - Write functional and efficient code in Python to perform basic data science tasks
+- Use AI coding assistants to generate Python code to perform basic data science tasks
+- Critically evaluate, test, and debug code generated by AI coding assistants
-- Use online tools for collaborative software development and project management
+- Use online tools for version control, collaborative software development, and project management
 - Read and write data files in common formats such as CSV and Excel
-- Organize and manipulate data structures
+- Organize and manipulate data structures such as lists, arrays, and data frames
 - Work with continuous, discrete, and factorial data
 - Visualize data in a variety of graphical formats
 - Perform exploratory data analysis using graphical and basic statistical operations